salvatore-coppola/eclipsecon-2023-tutorial-session/tutorial/tutorial.md

 #### Triton component configuration

-To do so we need to copy the `models` folder from the Jupyter Notebook into `triton-models` folder in your current working directory.
+To do so we need to copy the content of the `models` folder from the Jupyter Notebook into `triton-models` folder in your current working directory preserving the directory structure.

 We can now move to the Kura web UI and create a new Triton Server Remote Service component instance.
 The complete documentation can be found [here](https://eclipse.github.io/kura/docs-release-5.2/core-services/nvidia-triton-server-inference-engine/).